NTIA/sdrcalibrator/README.md

 # Introduction

+_This software is under active development and is being released "as-is" for collaboration.
+It may not be fully functional and should be considered as an alpha release.
+We welcome community feedback for the repository!_

 This readme contains a brief descripton of the sdrcalibrator codebase intended to enable the automated calibration of Software Defined Radios (SDRs).
 This readme contains
 - description of github repository contents
 - brief installation guide